 Any device with internet access.

-Offering some sort of relief to parents is that experiencing a hacked baby monitor is relatively rare, and most wi-fi baby monitors will only be accessed by people known to the parents.
+Offering some relief to parents is that experiencing a hacked baby monitor is relatively rare, and most wi-fi baby monitors will only be accessed by people known to the parents.

-But as with all internet-connected devices, there is some degree of security risk that the camera can be hacked.
+But as with all internet-connected devices, there is some security risk that the camera can be hacked.

 Baby monitors, like analog or WIFI, have more security vulnerabilities and are more susceptible to hacking.